kristinemlarson/gnssrefl/README.md

 # gnssrefl

-This package is a new version of my GNSS interferometric reflectometry (GNSS_IR) code.
+This package is a new version of my GNSS interferometric reflectometry (GNSS-IR) code.

 The main difference bewteen this version and previous versions is that I am attempting to use proper python packaging rules, LOL.
 I have separated out the main